-Part of what makes avocados so nutritious is their fat: There are 10 grams (and 114 calories) in half of a medium-size fruit.
+Part of what makes avocados so nutritious is their fat: There are 10 grams of fat (and 114 calories) in half of a medium-sized fruit.
 “That’s a lot of fat for a fruit or vegetable, but it is the type of fat we want people to eat,” says Lisa Sasson, MS, RD, a clinical associate professor of nutrition at New York University.

 About 64 percent of the fat in avocados is monounsaturated, which lowers LDL (bad) cholesterol levels, reducing the risk of a heart attack or stroke.

-And in contrast to junk foods, which supply little to no nutrition in exchange for a load of calories, Sasson says, avocados give you a healthy array of vitamins and minerals not often found together in one place.
+And in contrast to junk foods, which supply little to no nutrition in exchange for a load of calories, “avocados have all of these wonderful nutrients, and nothing is added,” says Sasson.
+And the array of vitamins and minerals they contain are not often found together in one place.